PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 $ prefect agent <AGENT TYPE> start -t SERVICE_ACCOUNT_API_KEY
 ```

 - Specify the service account key as an environment variable.
-This method means the key will only be available to processes which have the variable set.
+This method means the key will only be available in the active shell and its subshells.

 ```bash
 $ export PREFECT__CLOUD__AGENT__AUTH_TOKEN=SERVICE_ACCOUNT_API_KEY